parasquared/redialed-service/README.md

 # WebTV Redialed
 This is a replacement service for WebTV/MSN TV (1st generation) clients, originally based on zefie's [minisrv](https://github.com/zefie/zefie_wtvp_minisrv) project. **This software is provided AS IS, with NO WARRANTY.**

+This branch (`paratv`) has my own changes, mostly done for myself to assist with messing around with the WebTV hardware and service.

 This service is not designed to be ran anywhere except on the main Redialed server.
-It's assumed that you know what you're doing when running it; no help for setting up the server will be provided for any reason. **You're on your own, kid**.
+It's assumed that you know what you're doing when running it; no help for setting up the server will be provided for any reason.
+This branch has even less guarantees of functionality (there may be something that only works on my system and I missed it).

-This branch (`paratv`) has my own changes, mostly done for myself to assist with messing around with the WebTV hardware and service.

 ## Setup + running the service
 - Run `npm install` to install all dependencies.